lesaint/lesaint.github.io/content/tips/2023-12-03_install_git_on_qnap_qts_5.md

 1. it "replaces" QnapCloud.eu after this website disappeared
 	* some maintainers from QnapClub moved to MyQnap but they don't relate ([source](https://www.reddit.com/r/qnap/comments/108u0qn/qnapclub_is_back_and_no_longer_called_qnapclub/))
-2. it's a third-party Qnap App store with many open source utilities packaged as Apps
+2. it's a third-party QNAP App store with many open source utilities packaged as Apps
 3. Installed the app named `QGit` (or `Git` once installed)

 !!! warning